davesque/davesque.github.io/content/posts/2023-12-14-why-do-anything.md

 So let's describe how a person might come to ask something like this.

 Pursuing any kind of creative endeavour can be emotionally challenging.
-One of the most common struggles that comes up is in trying to convince oneself that whatever you have to say is important.
+One of the most common struggles that comes up is in trying to convince yourself that whatever you have to say is important.
 We live in an age of informational abundance.
 That includes reputational information.
 The pantheon of famous people is always in plain view.
 It's easy to feel insignificant by comparison.